Skip to main content

 Some think that to be a Christian means you must leave your brains behind.
 Some believe that Christians aren’t supposed to be rational thinkers; they are to be people of faith.
 Many believers put up roadblocks to critical thinking and the wonder of science.
 The belief of many has been that to embrace the sciences I must abandon faith.
 Not true.

-I cannot say with certainty exactly how old the earth is, nor do I know how long one of God’s days is.
+I cannot say with certainty exactly how old the earth is, nor do I know how long one of God’s days in Genesis is.
 Is intelligent design a reasonable argument?
 I have my opinions as do many.
 Also, the argument that you must agree one hundred percent with a certain interpretation of the creation story, or you might as well throw away your faith in God is completely off base.

 Jesus is the creator of all.
 Nothing exists that he did not make.
 He holds all things together.
 He is the light called dark matter and dark energy.